istiakk/tic_tac_toe/README.md

 # tic_tac_toe
-This is the famous tic_tac_toe games solution.
+This is One of my fav game tic_tac_toe.

 The game is written on javaScript.

-Enjoy !!!
+Enjoy the game!!!